Influential pws: Niccolò Tartaglia

 Impact on science

-Most of us have learned in school how to solve quadratic equations ($latex ax^2 +bx = c$).
+Most of us have learned in school how to solve quadratic equations (ax^2 + bx = c).
 This was already known in Tartaglia’s life.
-However, Tartaglia wanted to take it to the next level and included third powers ($latex x^3$) to the equation and wanted to have a general solution for these cubic equations as well.
+However, Tartaglia wanted to take it to the next level and include third powers (x^3) to the equation with a general solution to solve all possible cubic equations.

 Another mathematician, Antonio Fior, was also working on this same problem.
 His teacher, Del Ferro, shared the secret of solving one type of cubic equation with Fior.
-To decide who was the main expert in solving cubic equations, Tartaglia and Fior started a Mathematics battle.
-Here they challenged each other with a number of mathematical problems that they both had to solve.
-Fior didn’t know that Tartaglia had found a general way to solve all cubic equations.
-So, Tartaglia won the battle and gained more respect in the scientific society as the expert on cubic equations.
+To settle who would be recognized as the foremost authority, Fior and Tartaglia agreed to a “mathematical duel”, where each posed a series of cubic challenges for the other to solve.
+However, Fior didn’t know that Tartaglia had found a general way to solve all cubic equations.
+So, Tartaglia won the battle and gained more respect in the scientific society as being the expert on cubic equations.

 Other contributions

-Besides cubic equations, Tartaglia was also busy with improving Aristotle’s work on ballistics (simply said: the mathematics to describe how a projectile, like a cannonball, flies through the sky).
-You can call Tartaglia the founding father of modern ballistics.
+Besides cubic equations, Tartaglia also improved Aristotle’s work on ballistics (the mathematics to describe how a projectile, like a cannonball, flies through the sky).
+You can therefore call Tartaglia the founding father of modern ballistics.
 He also translated an old mathematical work from Euclides, The Elements, to Italian.
-He contributed also in other ways to science, but let’s go now to his stuttering life.
+He contributed in other ways to science as well, but let's shift focus to his stuttering life.

 Tartaglia’s stuttering life

 Despite his impact on science and engineering, he was also known as somebody with a stutter.
-The story goes that he was severely wounded when he was 12, after a French army attacked his home city, Brescia, in Italy.
-The soldiers left him for death, but surprisingly he survived because his mother literally licked his wounds.
+The story goes that he was severely wounded when he was 12, after a French army attacked his home city, Brescia (Italy).
+The soldiers left him for death, but surprisingly he survived because his mother "licked his wounds" (as the story goes...).
 He later wrote: “In the cathedral, in front of my mother, I was given five murderous wounds, three on my head (each of them exposing my brain) and two on my face.
 Today I would look like a monster if I did not hide the injuries behind my beard.
 One of the wounds cut my mouth and my teeth, breaking my jaw and palate in half.
-This stopped me from talking except in my throat the way magpies do.”
+This stopped me from talking except in my throat the way magpies do.” (translated)

 “Tartaglia received five serious head wounds, which left him with his stutter.”
-[John Stillwell] This is one of the quotes where it is assumed that his stutter started because of the physical-neurological damage he had due to the beating, but it might also be that event that triggered late developmental stuttering.
-We’ll never know for sure.
+[John Stillwell] Historians suggest that his stutter was due to the neurological trauma of the beating, though it’s equally possible that the incident simply triggered a late-onset developmental stutter (personal interpretation).
+We’ll never know for certain.
 He was not the only one with physical and mental damage after the attack on Brescia.
 So, he wasn’t alone in being ‘different’ and that could also be the reason that he didn’t hold back and developed his talents and became known as a great self-promoter.
 He always showed off his talents and skills, whenever he could, and liked to step in the spotlight.

 Let Tartaglia be an inspiration for all of us to focus on your talents, instead of how you are different to others.